-The Committee applied three criteria when choosing which proposals to include in the project:
+The committee applied three criteria when choosing which proposals to include in this monograph:

-• The Committee chose only proposals under which program income is projected to be sufficient to cover expenses during the 75-year valuation period and beyond.
+- The committee chose only proposals under which the current trust fund balance plus future income is projected to be sufficient to cover expenses over the 75-year valuation period and beyond.
 Some proposals include changes that only extend the projected trust fund depletion date without removing the entire long-term deficit, with the expectation that further changes will be adopted well before the new depletion date.
 When the program has a long-term deficit, benefits in excess of the level supportable by projected income must be funded by some combination of larger tax increases or greater benefit cuts in the future.
 Put another way, maintaining a long-term deficit acts as a subsidy that allows for higher current benefit payments, making a proposal look more favorable than it actually is.
-Variations in the degree of subsidy from one proposal to the next would make the proposals difficult to compare, hindering the Committee's ability to provide a meaningful analysis.

-- The Committee chose only proposals that preserve the current defined benefit structure of the program.
+Variations in the degree of subsidy from one proposal to the next would make the proposals difficult to compare, hindering the committee's ability to provide a meaningful analysis. - The committee chose only proposals that preserve the current defined benefit structure of the program.
 This criterion removed from consideration proposals that divert a portion of payroll tax revenue to individual accounts, and proposals that fund a portion of the program by taxing non-wage income or drawing on general revenue.
-The former would tip a balance toward individual equity, because individual accounts represent individual equity in its purist form; while the latter would tip a balance away from individual equity, by weakening the perception of benefits as an earned right and strengthening the perception of benefits as a transfer of wealth from high- to lowincome workers. - The Committee chose three ideologically distinct proposals: - Bipartisan Policy Center Commission on Retirement Security and Personal Savings, October 2016. - Former U.S. Rep. Sam Johnson (then-chair of the House Social Security Subcommittee), H. R. 6489, December 2016. - U.S. Rep. John Larson (current chair of House Social Security Subcommittee), and U.S. Sens.
+The former would tip the current balance between individual equity and social adequacy toward individual equity, because individual accounts represent individual equity in its purest form; while the latter would tip that balance away from individual equity, by weakening the perception of benefits as an earned right and strengthening the perception of benefits as a transfer of wealth from high- to low-income workers. - The committee chose proposals that are ideologically distinct.
+The three proposals chosen are: - Bipartisan Policy Center Commission on Retirement Security and Personal Savings, October 2016. - Former U.S. Rep. Sam Johnson (then-chair of the House Social Security Subcommittee), H. R. 6489, December 2016. - U.S. Rep. John Larson (current ranking member and former chair of the House Social Security Subcommittee) and U.S. Sens.
 Richard Blumenthal and Chris Van Hollen, January 2019.
+(Rep. Larson's more recent proposals, introduced in October 2021 and July 2023, were not selected because they do not eliminate the 75-year deficit and thus do not meet the committee's criteria.)